Hi, I’m Tai, and I’m a full stack graphic designer.

 - Northwest Memory Center: website, logo, branding, illustration and social media

 - Bee Audio: website upgrade for front end users and admin functions

-I was the creative force for the marketing and ecommerce efforts.
+I was the creative for the marketing and ecommerce efforts.
 This included managing the website daily and upgrading it continuously.
-A major challenge was creating a product page to include visual representation of the scores of different and overlapping options for products, very often with over 100 different options and unique combinations

 I also designed and oversaw production of all the graphics, forms, signage for the retail locations, SEO, product photography, and created marketing plans & promotions for store and screen.
 Most promotions were seassonal or driven by popular culture and movie tie-ins.